aritchie/userdialogs/src/Samples/Samples.Wpf/UserDialogs/Readme.md

 WPF implementation of UserDialogs

 **Known bugs:**
+ * Toast not supported
+ * Date prompt not supported
- * Password prompt does not have placeholder
+ * Time prompt not supported
+ * Themes not supported